gabrielsants/Currency-Converter/README.md

 This project was developed in order to convert currencies using a public API in a lighter way and with a pleasant interface.
 Therefore, the interface was based on [Google Translate](https://translate.google.com) using the animations and components of [Angular Material](https://material.angular.io).

+# Preview

+You can preview the app [here](https://currency-converter-smoky-delta.vercel.app).

 ## 💻 Technologies

 In the development of this software was used: